Taliban enforcing face-cover order for female TV anchors | Education

 Taliban enforcing face-cover order for female TV anchors

-Afghanistans Taliban rulers on Sunday began enforcing an order requiring all female TV news anchors in the country to cover their faces while on-air.
-He spoke on condition he and his station remain anonymous for fear of retribution from Taliban authorities.During the Talibans last time in power in Afghanistan from 1996-2001, they imposed overwhelming restrictions on women, requiring them to wear the all-encompassing burqa and barring them from public life.
+He spoke on condition he and his station remain anonymous for fear of retribution from Taliban authorities.During the Talibans last time in power in Afghanistan from 1996-2001, they imposed overwhelming restrictions on women, requiring them to wear the all-encompassing burqa and barring them from public life and education.

 - Country: